 I work with individuals on the issues they bring, and design every intervention for that individual.
 Work is carried out at the client’s pace, to focus on their goals, in a style that suits them, in a collaborative and outcome focused manner.

 I am originally from the UK and trained as a psychologist there, I’ve lived in Aotearoa New Zealand for ten years.

 I’m based in Tamaki Makaurau Auckland with my husband and 2 dogs.
 We love getting out and about and enjoying fresh air, parks and beaches.

-I offer inter-professional supervision to registered health professionals.
-As I believe in life long professional development, and believe that providing supervision is a specialist service, I have undertaken training in this area and I am currently doing additional studies in supervision (PGCert Professional Supervision).
+I provide supervision to professionals who have oversight from a professional body or from the organisation within which they work.
+As I believe in life long professional development and believe that providing supervision is a specialist service, I have undertaken training in this area and I am currently doing additional studies in supervision (PGCert Professional Supervision).

 I believe the most important parts of supervision are a trusting relationship and a collaborative approach.
 Both of these are essential for effective supervision and enable the supervisee to develop professionally within a reflective and restorative space.
 I believe the cornerstone of effective supervision is reflection.